dinocelotti/Smart-Tickets/README.md

 mapping(bytes32 => uint) | markup
 uint | promotersFee

-* ipfsHash will be removed since there is currently no roadmap for implementing IPFS storage
+* ipfsHash will be removed since there is no road map for IPFS implementation at the moment.
-* global attributes related to tickets will be removed as they should be stored in each project
+* global attributes related to tickets will be removed as they should be stored with projects
 * allotedQuantity will be converted to remainingAllowed to simplify purchase operations
 * name and info have been removed from project attributes as they should be global
+* userName should be a bytes32 variable so that we can create a mapping between addresses and user names (can't map with strings)

 ## User Types